ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 * The `IdentityFile` keyword specifies the name of the private SSH key file to use for authentication when connecting to the matching server(s).

-With these lines in their `~/.ssh/config` file, the user can then connect to those two servers with the (much) shorter following commands:
+With these lines in your `~/.ssh/config` file, you would then be able to connect to those two servers with the (much) shorter following commands:

 ````
 me@mypc$ ssh testserver
 ````

 and

 ````